Information for Renters with Pets

 - Stop your dog from jumping up on people

-What to do if your landlord says your pet must leave*
+What to do when your landlord says your pet must leave*

-As long as you follow your rental property’s rules, taking care to ensure your pet doesn’t cause damage, isn’t a nuisance to others, or otherwise isn’t disruptive or disrespectful of the property, there should be no conflict between you and your landlord.
+As long as you follow your rental property’s rules and take care to ensure your pet doesn’t cause damage or become a nuisance to others, there should be no conflict between you and your landlord.
 But even the best pet owners sometimes encounter challenges that are beyond their control.
 If you have done all you can to be a great pet-owning renter but are still facing a threat of eviction from your landlord, it’s important to know that you do have legal protections available that can help keep your family intact.

 While not technically “tenants,” unit owners in co-ops and condominiums may also face pet-related housing issues.
 Co-op and condo boards have strict defined rules they must follow to make any changes in pet policies or to remove unit owners.
 If your building’s pet policies have suddenly become restrictive or if you’ve received notices to remove a pet, it’s important to seek legal assistance to determine your rights.

-Tips for navigating some of the common scenarios that cause your landlord to consider evicting you and your pet:
+Tips for navigating common scenarios that cause landlords to consider evicting you and your pet:

 - Your landlord says there are complaints that your pet is being a nuisance.